 The largest lymph node in a child with Hodgkin’s lymphoma should be excised for histologic confirmation of the diagnosis.
 Certain surface markers such as CD15, CD20, CD30, and CD45 are usually positive in Hodgkin’s lymphoma.
 The number of Reed-Sternberg cells is usually low, compared to the total number of cells that make the bulk of the tumor.
 Lymphocytes, histiocytes, neutrophils, and fibroblasts constitute the remainder of the tumor bulk.

 The presence of fibrous bands and a nodular pattern in the cytoplasm of the Reed-Sternberg cells in Hodgkin’s lymphoma is suggestive of nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
 Other possible findings on histology examination include nodular sclerosis, with lymphocyte depletion or a significantly high number of lymphocytes within the tumor.

-Central nervous system involvement is more common with non-Hodgkin’s lymphoma; therefore, a lumbar puncture and CSF analysis for tumor cells is indicated.
+Central nervous system involvement is more common with non-Hodgkin’s lymphoma; therefore, a lumbar puncture and CSF analysis for tumor cells are indicated.

 Patients with non-Hodgkin’s lymphoma can also develop the renal disease; therefore, serum creatinine levels and blood urea nitrogen should be checked.
-A screening for the human immunodeficiency virus infection is indicated in patients with central nervous system involvement.
+Screening for the human immunodeficiency virus infection is indicated in patients with central nervous system involvement.